 An introduction to the study of light.
-The course includes topics from geometrical optics, such as optical system analysis and aberration theory, and topics from physical optics, including interference, diffraction and Fourier optics.
+The course includes topics from geometrical optics, such as optical system analysis and aberration theory, and topics from physical optics, including interference, diffraction, and Fourier optics.
 Special topics from quantum optics will also be included.
 Prerequisites: PHYS 152 and MATH 182.
-MATH 241 is a recommended pre/co-requisite.
+Pre/co-requisites: MATH 241.
 Two lecture and three laboratory hours each week.